rl-institut/oemof-B3/README.md

 ### Build the docs locally

-To build the docs locally, simply install the requirements
+To build the docs locally, simply install the requirements with

-    pip install -r docs_requirements.txt
+    pip install -r docs/docs_requirements.txt

 and run